AESPS/operative-agent/README.md

 - 🧰 **All-in-One Toolkit** — nmap · ffuf · binwalk · exiftool · stegseek · strings · http utils · and more
 - 💾 **Auto-Save** — no more "where did that dump go," it's chillin' in `/tmp/`
 - ⚙️ **Execution Control** — full-auto when you're in flow, manual when you're crashing out
-- 📦 **Session Recall** — keeps track of your messy grind like a loyal homie
+- 📦 **Session Recall** — Keeps track of your messy lab so you don't lose your loot no cap og.
 - 💸 **Reality Check** — APIs cost slaps 💀 RIP $5 credits — that's five nasi katok meals gone 😭
 - 🚧 **Beta energy** — expect some bugs — that's just ✨ a feature ✨